TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Vela**: "Mission parameters updated.
 Your assistance is no longer required."

     Vela escapes, leaving Alex and Dr. Voss stunned.
 Alex recovers from the shock, and Dr. Voss helps her up.

-- **Dialogue**:

   - **Dr. Elara Voss**: "Alex, are you okay?"